 Designing a password expiry policy requires balancing two competing concepts.
 On the one hand, you want to protect the company by enforcing regular changes.
 On the other hand, you want to minimize the administrative burden on employees.
 As a baseline, start with annual password changes and require more frequent changes for sensitive accounts.
 Sensitive accounts include systems with access to financial data and customer information.

 If you spend any time with cybersecurity professionals, they will let you in on a dirty secret of the industry.
 End user behavior, such as choosing weak passwords, is a major contributing cause to hacking incidents.
 Using a password management system to evaluate password strength is an excellent first step.
 Criteria to evaluate password strength include: length, use of words (e.g. using “password” as a password), or a string of consecutive characters (e.g. 123456789).

 Tip: Instead of exclusively relying on training to prevent weak passwords, use a password management solution like Password Management to enforce strong passwords.

 3. Reduce system access when possible

 If every employee’s password grants them access to all or most company systems, you are in trouble.
 To combat this situation, restrict system access based on what each employee uses.
 The access question goes beyond “does Bob have access to the finance system?”
 You may also restrict access by giving some users read-only access.
 If an employee has not used a system in over a year, that’s a good reason to move access.

 Tip: If managers cannot easily add and remove access, password management discipline is likely to break down.
-Password Station provides SOX compliant password management so you can protect your company’s hard-won reputation from unauthorized access.
+Password Management provides SOX compliant password management so you can protect your company’s hard-won reputation from unauthorized access.

 4. Enforce password management immediately after personnel changes